volumio/volumio-plugins/plugins/miscellanea/onkyo_control/readme.md

 - Set the volume on the receiver to a set value when Volumio playback begins.
 - Delay the power off command to the receiver (to allow for pausing music without shutting down).

+## Installation

+The latest released version is available for installation through the Volumio Plugins UI.

-## Manual Installation of latest version
+## Manual Installation of latest dev version

 1. Enable SSH following the instructions found here:
 ```